KevinKra/My_notes/RubyRails/rails.md

 ### Controller

 - A controller's purpose is to receive specific requests for the application. **Routing** decides which controller receives the requests.
 Often, there is more than one route to each controller, and different routes can be served by different **actions**.
 Each action's purpose is to collect information to provide it to a view.
+- Methods in Rails controllers are referred to as controller actions.

 ### View